 Like everyone, I was too super excited for the new year.

-Our team caught up for a quick meeting to discuss the new initiatives to be taken up for the year.
+Our team caught up for a quick meeting to discuss the new seo techniques to be taken up for the year.
 Interesting points were thrown in that were about as focused as scaling up the company to as simple as buying a coffee machine for the office.

-We spent quality time on reviewing every process, discussing possible ways to improve.
+We spent quality time on reviewing a number of seo strategies, discussing possible ways to improve.
 While we were examining the SEO Checklist that we typically follow in our inbound process, there was a sudden intervention in the discussion.